 Pump head: H = Pw / ρgQ = (u2Vt2 – u1Vt1)/g

-Euler’s turbomachine equations can be used to predict the impact of changing the impeller geometry on the head.
+Euler’s turbomachine equations can predict the impact of changing the impeller geometry on the head.
 It does not matter when we deal with a pump or with a turbine.
-If torque and angular velocity are of like sign, work is being done on the fluid (a pump or compressor).
-If torque and angular velocity are of opposite sign work is being extracted from the fluid (a turbine).
+If torque and angular velocity are like a sign, work is being done on the fluid (a pump or compressor).
+If torque and angular velocity are of opposite sign, work is being extracted from the fluid (a turbine).
 Thus for the design aspect of turbines and pumps, the Euler equations are extremely useful.